kingsdigitallab/django-controlled-vocabulary/README.md

 # Django Controlled Vocabulary

-Facilitates linkage to remote standard vocabularies (e.g. language codes, wikidata) within the Django Admin to increase the consistency and understandability of your project data.
+This app provides models and admin interface to link your data with standard vocabularies (e.g. ISO language codes, Wikidata).
+Benefits: increases the consistency and understandability of your project data.

 Development Status: **Alpha** (only partly functional, work in progress)